DiceSpinner/GWebsite/docs/Salmon.md

 ![Image for spline settings](./images/salmon_spline_setting.png)
 ![Gif for changing river spline shape](./gifs/salmon_spline_shape.gif)

 Some parameters here are self explanatory, the horizonal and vertical curves defines how the splines looks like from top/side.
 And curve strengths define how much the curve should influence the shape.
 The number of knots specifies how many knots you wish to put down to simulate this curve.
-The higher the number the more precision you get, but the generator will be less performance since Unity Spline utitlies runtime scales with the number of knots in the spline.
+The higher the number the more precision you get, but the generator will be less performant since Unity Spline utitlies runtime scales with the number of knots in the spline.

 ### River Chunk Width/Depth/Position Computation
 We want the river to have variation in widths and depths at various parts.
-The river spline is broken down into various chunks of equal size.
+The river spline is broken down into various chunks of equal length.

 ![Image for river chunks](./images/salmon_river_chunk.png)